 the room filled with light.”

 The fighters in the final stanza had been childishly encouraged by their peers into a contest of pumping fists.
 Violence like this is taken lightly by boys, especially in the ’60s timeframe of “My Favorite Fight.”
-Hutchinson also describes the clamor of the narrator’s circling peers and their approval following his victory, but as “Moonshine Narratives” illuminates, violence develops a different connotation as the boy grows older.
+Hutchison also describes the clamor of the narrator’s circling peers and their approval following his victory, but as “Moonshine Narratives” illuminates, violence develops a different connotation as the boy grows older.

-Hutchinson also explores the rebellious stage that many teenage boys go through in the “Half” section.
+Hutchison also explores the rebellious stage that many teenage boys go through in the “Half” section.
 In “Bombing the Line,” the writer presents readers with a young driver whose adrenaline pulses from the risks of pushing the pedal to the metal.
 The infatuation with danger and the instinctual hunger to challenge the rules drive the young character to treat the streets like an action set.

 “Backroads shouldn’t have lines.
 Leave them black